Practice Makes Perfect provides enriching summer learning experiences for students grades k-12.

 Practice Makes Perfect works to provide all students with an equal chance at achieving the American Dream.

 Our Common Core-aligned curriculum focuses on targeted skill development and exercises to ensure mastery of concepts.
 With thousands of common core aligned problems, our curriculum translates the objectives into easy-to-accomplish goals.
-PMPs struggling learners benefit from summers that rebuild their confidence and appreciation for learning and models strong academic habits through friendly relationships with ambitious mentors.
+During the summer, struggling learners rebuild their academic confidence and appreciation through friendly relationships with ambitious mentors.

-Higher achieving middle and high school students receive leadership development and career training as well as college-going support.
-Students are provided with a professional development stipend and leadership development.
+Higher achieving middle and high school students receive career and college readiness training.
+Students are provided with a stipend and leadership development.
 Every student receives 70+ hours of college-going support, test preparation for standardized exams, guidance on personal statement writing and applying for financial aid and scholarships.
-During the week, older students tutor younger struggling learners.
+During the week, our leaders tutor younger struggling learners.
 On weekends, they participate in community service projects within their neighborhoods with local volunteers.

 College students gain hands-on teaching experience, leadership development, and first-hand perspective teaching inner-city youth for six weeks.
 The time spent in the classroom allows them to make an informed decision as to whether they would like to teach as a career.